braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/keywords/keyword_handling.md

 ---

 {% alert note %}
-This new SMS keyword handling process is currently in Beta.
+This new SMS Keyword Handling process is currently in Beta.
 Please reach out to your Braze account manager for more information.
 {% endalert %}

+# SMS Keyword Handling

+> Keywords are a foundational aspect of automated SMS messaging.
+With keywords, your users are able to message a list of single-word commands that do some type of action.
+For example, opting in and out of receiving SMS messages.
+With Braze, you also have the capability of setting custom keywords and groups that can be leveraged for more marketing options.
+Read more about our new SMS keyword handling process below.

+![picture][2]

-# Default Opt-In/ Opt-Out Keywords
+## Default Opt-In/ Opt-Out Keywords

 Regulations require that there are responses to all opt-in, opt-out, and help/info keyword responses.
 Braze automatically processes the following _exact, single-word, case-insensitive_ messages, automatically updating the [Subscription Group state]({{site.baseurl}}/user_guide/message_building_by_channel/sms/sms_subscription_group/) for the user and their associated phone number on all inbound requests.